apalala/grako/README.rst

 * Include files, rule inheritance, and rule inclusion give **Grako** grammars considerable expressive power.

+* Efficient support for direct and indirect left-recursion allows for more intuitive grammars.

 **Grako**, the runtime support, and the generated parsers have measurably low `Cyclomatic complexity`_.
 At around 4.5 KLOC_ of Python_, it is possible to study all its source code in a single session.

 **Grako**'s only dependencies are on the Python_ 2.7, 3.4, or PyPy_ 2.3 standard libraries.